make your own palm drills

-Looking to make your own palm drills?
+Learn how to make a Palm Drill.
 Palm Drills are such a useful tool for Forest School and are perfect for children to use.
 It is possible to find them online but in this video we will show you exactly how to make your own and it’s easier than you think!

 How big should my Palm Drills be?